|

 Invariably done in the course of circumcision at the sulcus with the effect of reducing sexual pleasure.
 (Strictly speaking, neurectomy involves removing some nerve tissue, neurotomy is severing only.
 Nerves heal together with difficulty, so the effects are similar.)

 Cutting off of the penis.
 A treatment of last resort for penile cancer.
-Distinct from castration/orchidectomy (removal of the testicles) though both might be done together, for example in sex reassignment surgery.
+Distinct from castration/orchidectomy (removal of the testicles) though both might be done together.

 Reshaping-surgery on the foreskin (including circumcision-reversal).